READ TIME: 13 Minutes

 PLN’s are issued when companies have been blatantly negligent, not paying over National Insurance Contributions deducted from employees pay.

 Owing tax to the HMRC is severe enough under regular terms.
-However, suppose you as a director withhold any form of tax, especially VAT, with intent to defraud the crown.
+However, suppose you as a director withhold any form of taxation, especially VAT, with intent to defraud the crown.
 Then you are exposed to fines, imprisonment as it is a criminal offence.
 Delaying paying your tax bill, being late paying your VAT, failing to be vat registered is dealt with by fines and other financial ways.
 Fraud, though, is taken seriously, especially with VAT.

 Validation orders authorise the distribution of property following a winding-up or bankruptcy petition.

 A validation order lets a company continue trading.
 It also makes possible the sale of an asset or assets for the benefit of all the companies creditors.
-Effects of an order may vary, specific or to the benefit of say employees.
+Effects of an order may vary, specific or to the use of say employees.
 A validation order can be open validating transactions up to the winding-up petition is resolved if at all.

 You require the services of experienced lawyers to draft the order and then submit on your behalf.